ChristoffBo/homeassistant/Ovpn/README.md

 ## Installation

-Move your client.ovpn file to hassio/share folder in your server.
+Move your client.ovpn file to /share folder on your server.

-Then, scroll down and locate the OpenVPN Client Hass.io Add-Ons section.
+Create a file in /share folder called auth.txt and add your username and password on the first and second line. edit your ovpn file and add the following auth-user-pass /share/auth.txt

 Click on OpenVPN Client, then INSTALL and Start.